gamerig/package-starter/README.md

 - remove `.git` folder and initialize git with your own remote repo
 - edit `package.json` to match the library info you are building
 - start writing the code in `src` dir
-- it is recommended to remove package-lock.json from `.gitignore`

 ## Building